Cursor Missed the Full Project Context

-You ask Cursor to “replace every useAuth with useSession across the project,” it touches 3 files, and grep -r useAuth src/ still shows 17 hits.
-That’s not laziness — Cursor literally cannot “see” the other 17 files.
+You ask Cursor to “replace every useAuth with useSession across the project,” it touches 3 files, and grep -rn useAuth src/ still shows 17 hits.
+That is not laziness.
+Cursor literally cannot see the other 17 files.
 They were excluded from the codebase index, the workspace was opened at the wrong level, or your prompt never pointed at the right directory.
 Cursor (and Windsurf, Cline, and other IDE-embedded agents) can only edit files that are both in the codebase index and in the chat’s context window.
 Miss either and the file is invisible.
-This article walks through diagnosis and the exact commands to bring the full project back into Cursor’s view.

 Common causes